natfirmino/natfirmino/README.md

  </div>

 <br>
- *  I'm a Computer Technician and I study Web Development (Front end) 👩‍🔧 <br>
+ <p>I am extremely passionate about technology and programming/development.
+I recently graduated, I'm a Computer Technician and Web Development student and I have skills with Html, CSS and Javascript 👩🏻‍💻.
+I already had studies focused on Java, Python and PHP (back end) but the Front end area was what left me dazzled by the development.
+I study a little about Design to facilitate the elaboration of project prototypes and I use Figma as software.
- *  I have been delving into Design, where I use Figma to prototype and develop 💻
+ Currently I will study Systems Development 💻👩👩🏽‍💻🥰❤</p>
  <img src="https://media2.giphy.com/media/j6ZhcAyUctYrj2ueBi/200.webp?cid=790b7611r2upfmzm662vs2t81fo6izs6rx0aj0qr519w1hzc&rid=200.webp&ct=s" width="150px">